textpattern/textpattern.github.io/brand/user-docs-guide.md

 Under the Presentation section of the back-end’s main navigation are five presentation panel links: Themes, Sections, Pages, Forms, and Styles.
 {: .example-text}

 In this example we have six single-word strings being named, easily identified by their capitalization.
 ‘Presentation’ (a link label) is used as another proper adjective; in this case, modifying ’section’, a part of the main navigation.
 But the second instance of the word, ‘presentation’, is just a regular adjective modifying ‘panel links’.
-No specific presentation panel exists, anyway, so capitalizing it would be confusing.
-In that hypothetical case, you would write: ‘. . . are five panel links in the Presentation panel’.
+No capitalization is necessary there.
+And no specific presentation panel exists, anyway, so capitalizing it would be confusing.
 The remaining five strings are used as proper nouns of link labels.

 Note that panel names and headers under the Presentation section of the back end are different from the names of templates created in those respective panels.
 The latter is dealt with in [Presentation template names](#presentation-template-names).

 #### Multiple-words, no terminal punctuation

-Multiple-word strings lacking terminal punctuation also represent interface headers and labels.
+Headers and labels also exist as multiple-word strings lacking terminal punctuation.
 But because of the sentence-case capitalization on interface strings, we can’t rely on capitalization alone to distinguish the entire string from regular text.
-To account for this, we `**Strong**` formatting on the string, which screen-readers also pick up, for example:
+To account for this, `**strong**` formatting is used, for example:

 The **Date format** setting.
 {: .example-text}

+Screen-readers will also pick up the strong format, which is appropriate here because the lack of title-case on such strings would otherwise make the extent of them undetectable to screen-readers without the added strength.

 #### Full sentences

-These types of strings are uniquely found as preferences (a.k.a. settings) in the Site, Admin, Publish, and Feeds panels under the Preferences section.
+These types of strings are uniquely preferences labels (a.k.a. settings) in the Site, Admin, Publish, and Feeds sections of the Preferences panel.
 Specifically, they are the settings with labels posed as questions.
-For these particular labels terminal punctuation, `emphasis` is used to distinguish them easier from regular text, which screen-readers also pick up on, for example:
+For these labels, `emphasis` is used to distinguish them easier from regular text, which screen-readers also pick up on, for example:

-Widowed words happen when the last word of a title wraps to a new line by itself, and you may not like it.
-Prevent widowed words from happening by selecting ‘Yes’ for the *Prevent widowed words in article titles?* preference in the Publish panel of the Preferences section.
+Widowed words happen when the last word of a title wraps to a new line by itself.
+You may not like it.
+Prevent widowed words from happening by selecting ‘Yes’ for the *Prevent widowed words in article titles?* preference in the Publish section of the Preferences panel.
 {: .example-text}

 As in earlier examples, additional strings are used (correctly) and lots of context is involved to make them clear.
-The string were concerned with now is the preference label posed as a question, distinguished by emphasized text.
-Imagine how much harder it would be to distinguish and understand that string if we did not use emphasis on it.
+The string were concerned with here is the preference label posed as a question, distinguished by emphasized text.
+Without the emphasis, the string would be much harder to see and understand.

 ### Option strings